 We’re so lucky to have a ton of awesome Pacific Northwest wineries and breweries right here in Seattle.
 Many in Seattle offer covered heated patios and allow both kids and dogs, so you can still feel as if you’re outside with the whole fam even when it’s a rainy day in winter.

-For beer, check out the Ballard neighborhood and do your own self-guided Seattle brewery tour of the approximately 15 breweries within walking distance of each other.
+For beer, there are a ton of Seattle breweries and craft beer bars worth visiting.
+If you’re short on time, check out the Ballard neighborhood and do your own self-guided Seattle brewery tour of the approximately 15 breweries within walking distance of each other.
 While you’re at it, take a self-guided Seattle food tour for a bite between breweries.

-For wine, head to SODO to check out the Seattle urban wineries.
-There are about 12 all within a short drive of each other, which is a fun way to spend a winter day in Seattle.
+For wine, head to SODO to check out the Seattle urban wineries or drive ~30 minutes east to Woodinville.
+If you stick to SODO, there are about 12 all within a short drive of each other, which is a fun way to spend a winter day in Seattle.

 Catch a show